pallavagarwal07/pallavagarwal07.github.io/about_me/index.md

 instead of using the implementations available online or using google custom search etc. My current operating system is a finely configured Arch Linux on i3, a tiling window manager.
-But that isn't custom enough, and so I am currently building my own operating system, using the (B)LFS project.
+But that isn't custom enough, and so <s>I am currently building my own operating system, using the (B)LFS project.</s><br/>UPDATE: I finally finished my LFS project when I ended up injecting Gentoo's package manager `Portage` into my OS, essentially making it identical to Gentoo.
+I have decided, for now, to stick with Arch Linux.

 So, now I would like to offer an explanation,
 I may like to reinvent the wheel, but I only do it